-Geographically the country is divided into three regions- Himalayan or high mountains, mid-hills and Terai region.
-While the highest point in the country is Mount Everest at 8848 metres, the lowest point is Kechana Kalan, a small village in the Terai lowlands lying at an altitude of 60 metres.
+Geographically the country is divided into three regions- Himalayan or high mountains, mid-hills, and Terai region.
+While the highest point in the country is Mount Everest at 8848 meters, the lowest point is Kechana Kalan, a small village in the Terai lowlands lying at an altitude of 60 meters.

 While locally the year is divided into six seasons, the tourism sector follows the traditional seasonal division, ie, Spring, Summer, Autumn and Winter.
 Here’s what you can expect in each season.

 Spring is one of the best seasons to travel in Nepal.
 The weather remains pleasant and warm, neither too hot nor too cold.
 Flowers bloom and the trekking trails are covered with rhododendron flowers and wild orchids.
-To celebrate the onset of this wonderful season colourful and vibrant festivals like Holi, Mahashivaratri, Bisket Jatra etc. are celebrated.
+To celebrate the onset of this wonderful season colorful and vibrant festivals like Holi, Mahashivaratri, Bisket Jatra, etc. are celebrated.

 The balmy days of spring soon give way to hot and humid summer.
 The temperatures rises and days become humid.
-In the Terai region temperatures soars above 37 degrees Celsius during summer.
+In the Terai, region temperatures soar above 37 degrees Celsius during summer.

-Summer season is also characterized by the monsoon rains.
+The summer season is also characterized by monsoon rains.
 While the early summer months are hot and humid with sudden bursts of thundershowers, mid-summer is generally wet with the Monsoon in full swing.
 There’s continuous rainfall till early September.
-June, July and August are the wettest seasons.
+June, July, and August are the wettest seasons.

 The birth anniversary of the world’s greatest teacher Lord Buddha is also held during this time.
 Fertility festivals like Ubhauli and Teej are observed.
 The Brahmins change their sacred thread (Janai Purnima) in this season.

-While most of Nepal enjoy the wet spell brought by the monsoon season, the region lying close to the Tibetan plateau remain relatively dry.
-The regions of Mustang, Dolpo and parts of Manaslu lie below the rain shadow and thus receive no rainfall during the summer months.
+While most of Nepal enjoys the wet spell brought by the monsoon season, the region lying close to the Tibetan plateau remains relatively dry.
+The regions of Mustang, Dolpo, and parts of Manaslu lie below the rain shadow and thus receive no rainfall during the summer months.

 Autumn is the most popular season for tourists visiting Nepal.
 The skies remain clear.
 The days are warm and pleasant, but the nights can turn a bit chilly.
 The humidity disappears and the temperatures remain moderate.
 The trekking trails are crowded with trekkers as this season offers the best views of the Himalayan peaks.

-The reason why Autumn is one of the peak seasons is because the two biggest of the Nepalese, Dashain and Tihar, are celebrated around this time of the year.
-In Kathmandu the annual Indra Jatra is held where the chariot of the Living Goddess Kumari is pulled across the streets of the old city.
+Autumn is one of the peak seasons because the two biggest of the Nepalese, Dashain and Tihar, are celebrated around this time of the year.
+In Kathmandu, the annual Indra Jatra is held where the chariot of the Living Goddess Kumari is pulled across the streets of the old city.

-Autumn, like Spring, is another favorite season for travellers visiting Nepal.
+Autumn, like Spring, is another favorite season for travelers visiting Nepal.
 This season sees the return of the trekkers and mountain climbers.
-The popular trails like Everest and Annapurna are filled with trekkers from all over the globe.
-The mountain views are absolutely amazing during this time as the weather remain clear and stable.
+Popular trails like Everest and Annapurna are filled with trekkers from all over the globe.
+The mountain views are absolutely amazing during this time as the weather remains clear and stable.

 Hiking around the mid-hills during this time will allow you to be a part of Dashain and Tihar festivities, the major festivals celebrated by the Nepalese.
-Nepalese are generally warm and friendly and they love inviting guests to their home, however humble it maybe.
-Travelling in the Terai lowlands is also ideal during this time.
-You can visit Lumbini, the birthplace of Lord Buddha, Chepang villages, Chitwan National Park, Bardiya National Park etc.
+Nepalese are generally warm and friendly and they love inviting guests to their home, however humble it may be.
+Traveling in the Terai lowlands is also ideal during this time.
+You can visit Lumbini, the birthplace of Lord Buddha, Chepang villages, Chitwan National Park, Bardiya National Park, etc.

 The best time to do Everest Base Camp trek and Annapurna Base Camp trek is either spring (March, April, May) or Autumn (Sept, Oct, and Nov).
 During the spring season, the trails will be covered with blooming flowers and the weather is excellent with clear blue skies.